-This too shall pass is hand stamped in Hebrew onto the metal of your choice.
-This trendy yet timeless pendant makes a great Judaica gift for holidays, encouragement, or just because. ;)
+This too shall pass is hand inscribed in Hebrew into the metal of your choice.
+This trendy yet timeless pendant makes a great Judaica gift for holidays, encouragement, or just because.

 Bar length - a little over 1 1/4"